 A lot or a little?

 The parents' guide to what's in this TV show.

 What parents need to know

-Parents need to know that this classic sitcom centers on a creepy but oddly charming nuclear family that enjoys the morbid side of life.
+Parents need to know that The Addams Family is a classic sitcom that centers on a creepy but oddly charming nuclear family that enjoys the morbid side of life.
 Despite their ghoulishness, the Addamses are good, generous people who love and respect one another, and parents Morticia and Gomez demonstrate a true commitment to their children.
 Parents also need to know that this series reflects attitudes and behavior that were acceptable when it originally aired in the 1960s, including smoking, references to gun violence, and traditional gender roles.
 While some images may be scary for small children, overall the show is a good choice for tweens.

 What's the story?

 Based on the ghoulish characters first created by New Yorker magazine cartoonist Charles Addams, THE ADDAMS FAMILY is a classic 1960s TV sitcom that follows the Addamses, a tight-knit, fun-loving family whose idea of normal is all that's dark, bizarre, and grotesque.
 Heading up the family is playful, romantic Gomez (John Astin), a lawyer who enjoys cigars and blowing up model trains.
 He adores his beloved wife, Morticia (Carolyn Jones), whose pastimes are knitting and taking care of man-eating plants, and his children, morbid son Pugsley (Ken Weatherwax) and somber Wednesday (Lisa Loring).
 Rounding out the family are demented Uncle Fester (Jackie Coogan), hag-like Grandmama (Blossom Park), and loyal, Frankenstein-like butler Lurch (Ted Cassidy).
 The show's funny plot twists are often a result of misunderstandings between the kooky Addamses and those who aren't familiar with their freaky world.